Environmental Project Specialist

 - Natural Resources - Air Quality, Mined Land Reclamation, Mining, Natural Resources Lobbying/Legislation/Advocacy, Natural Resources Regulation and Compliance, Oil and Gas, Public Lands, Water Quality, Water Rights, Wildlife and Endangered Species

 Christine is an Environmental Project Specialist supporting G&K environmental and real estate attorneys.
-She is a geologist and environmental scientist with over 25 years of broad-based scientific and management experience in industry and technical consulting, representing corporate, private, government, and tribal entities with high-level participation in complicated technical and legal issues.
+She has over 25 years of broad-based technical and management experience in industry and consulting, representing corporate, private, government, and tribal entities with high-level participation in complicated technical and legal issues.
 She formerly owned Earthwise Industrial, a business manufacturing soil stabilization products.
 She is an integral part of the G&K legal team for issues including regulatory permits, remediation, audits, property disputes, due diligence, and legacy sites, for clients that include global manufacturing and mining companies, and real estate developers.
 Prior to her career as a scientist, Christine had a successful 10-year career in real estate loan origination, servicing, and underwriting at a major financial institution, and has also held an Arizona real estate license.
 Her unique background is a valuable asset, providing for professional management and understanding of business concerns.

 - Over ten years experience as senior geologist and project manager for three environmental consulting firms.